cosmoskitten/beam/website/src/documentation/io/built-in-google-bigquery.md

 The [BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage/) allows you to directly access tables in BigQuery storage.
 As a result, your pipeline can read from BigQuery storage faster than previously possible.

-The Beam SDK for Java (version 2.11.0 and later) supports the BigQuery Storage API when reading from a table.
-Using the BigQuery Storage API with a query string is not supported.
+The Beam SDK for Java (version 2.11.0 and later) adds support for the beta release of the BigQuery Storage API as an [experimental feature](https://beam.apache.org/releases/javadoc/2.10.0/index.html?org/apache/beam/sdk/annotations/Experimental.html).
+Beam's support for the BigQuery Storage API has the following limitations:

-***Note:*** The SDK for Python does not support the BigQuery Storage API.
+* The SDK for Python does not support the BigQuery Storage API.
+* You must read from a table.
+Reading with a query string is not currently supported.
+* Dynamic work re-balancing is not currently supported.
+As a result, reads might be less efficient in the presence of stragglers.

+Because this is currently a Beam experimental feature, export based reads are recommended for production jobs.

+#### Enabling the API

 The BigQuery Storage API is distinct from the existing BigQuery API.
 You must [enable the BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage/#enabling_the_api) for your Google Cloud Platform project.

+#### Updating your code

-Then, use the following methods when you read from a table:
+Use the following methods when you read from a table:

 * Required: Specify `withMethod(Method.DIRECT_READ)` to use the BigQuery Storage API for the read operation.